 Who needs a Duress Alarm?

-Anyone that works alone, is a high risk worker, or anyone that works remotely out in the community or in dangerous circumstances should look into obtaining a personal duress alarm.
+Anyone that is a lone worker who works alone, is a high risk worker, or anyone that works remotely out in the community or in dangerous circumstances should look into obtaining a personal duress alarm.
 This could be medical professionals like doctors, health care workers like nurses, social workers, psychologists, pathologists, and possibly aged care workers.
 Many of these professionals work alone in stand-alone buildings with little support from others.

 Sarah from Clinical Labs needed to press her MePACS Duress Alarm one day when a regular patient of hers became agitated and the situation quickly escalated.
 Sarah explains how pressing her MePACS Alarm deescalated the situation when the MePACS response monitor spoke through to Sarah through her alarm the patient quickly fled the building, allowing Sarah to lock the doors and keep both herself and her fellow patients safe.